xbeat/Machine-Learning/README.md

 Stratified K-Fold cross-validation is an essential technique in machine learning for evaluating model performance.
 It addresses the limitations of simple K-Fold cross-validation by ensuring that each fold maintains the same proportion of samples for each class as in the complete dataset.
 This method is particularly useful for imbalanced datasets, providing a more robust and reliable estimate of model performance.

+## Dimensionality Reduction Techniques for Visualization

+Principal Component Analysis (PCA)

+Principal Component Analysis is a fundamental dimensionality reduction technique that transforms high-dimensional data into a lower-dimensional space while preserving maximum variance.
+It works by finding orthogonal directions, called principal components, along which the data shows the highest variation.

 ## Physics-Informed Neural Networks for Damped Oscillations

 Introduction to Physics-Informed Neural Networks (PINNs)